Bibliometrics and research Impact community

 3:20 - 3:40 Data-driven approaches to Research-Creation: Prospects and Challenges for the Arts and Humanities with Ely Lyonblum (University of Toronto)

-4:00 - 4:20 How Bibliometric Coupling became a Sleeping Beauty: a Historiography with Jeffrey Demaine
+4:00 - 4:20 How Bibliometric Coupling became a Sleeping Beauty: a Historiography with Jeffrey Demaine (Bibliometrician)

 4:30 - 4:45 Wrap-up